Shihan150/iloscar/README.md

 * Set the 'emission pattern' to 3 in Step 3 table, and input 'pulse_emi.dat' in the second row of Step 4 table.
 Note that the file name should be provided as a relative path.

-* 'puluse_emi.dat' file represents two emission events:
+* 'pulse_emi.dat' file represents two emission events:
 a fast and short event (3000 Gt in 3 kyr) and a slow and long event (10000 Gt in 35 kyr).
  This dataset serves as an excellent example for checking the performance of the inversion algorithm.